 |Dating & Personals||$76.76||$60.23|

 |Travel & Hospitality||$44.73||$99.13|

 If you find yourself on the lower end of these numbers, that just means there’s plenty of room for improvement!
 Try running our free Google AdWords Grader to diagnose exactly where your campaigns are failing when compared to peers in your industry.
 If you’re hitting these benchmarks – don’t stop and settle for average either!
 Always strive to be a unicorn by writing the best ad copy and creating landing page unicorns that convert better than anyone else!

 Check out the full infographic below:

-This report is based on a sample of 2,367 US-based WordStream client accounts in all verticals (representing $34.4 million in aggregate AdWords spend) who were advertising on Google AdWords’ Search and Display networks in Q2 2015.
+This report is based on a sample of 14,197 US-based WordStream client accounts in all verticals (representing over $200 million in aggregate AdWords spend) who were advertising on Google AdWords’ Search and Display networks between August 2017 and January 2018.
+Each industry includes at minimum 30 unique active clients.
 “Averages” are technically median figures to account for outliers.
 All currency values are posted in USD.